Braves vs. Cardinals Player Props Betting Odds

-Ronald Acuna Jr. and Nolan Arenado are among the players with prop bets on the table when the Atlanta Braves and the St. Louis Cardinals meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Those looking to place a player prop bet can find odds on Ronald Acuna Jr., Nolan Arenado and others in the Atlanta Braves-St. Louis Cardinals matchup at Truist Park on Thursday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!